 Why is Stainless Steel Better than Glass?

-If you’re looking for a new French press, you may be wondering whether to choose one made from stainless steel or borosilicate glass. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Both materials offer distinct thermal retention and breakage resistance characteristics, so selecting the right one depends on your brewing priorities.
-In this comparison, we will examine the differences between stainless steel versus glass French presses based on heat retention, durability, and material performance, so that you can make an informed decision about which material best suits your needs.
+If you’re looking for a new French press, you may be wondering whether to choose one made from stainless steel or borosilicate glass. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Both materials offer distinct thermal and durability characteristics, so selecting the right one depends on your brewing priorities.
+In this comparison, we will examine the differences between stainless steel versus glass French presses, so that you can make an informed decision about which material best suits your needs.

-Glass French presses are lighter compared to stainless steel, and they are easy to handle.
-The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, allows for consistent extraction with minimal technique.
+Glass French presses are lighter compared to stainless steel, and they are easy to handle. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied)

-Finally, there is something magic in watching your coffee steeping.
-I love watching the grounds and the bubbling in the French press, and seeing how much they sink to the bottom.
+Finally, there is something magic in watching your coffee steeping. (recommended steep times from the SCA and James Hoffmann) I love watching the grounds and the bubbling in the French press, and seeing how much they sink to the bottom.
 Visual effect aside, there might be times when visually inspecting your brew before pushing the plunger down will give you an insight on what could be wrong—such as insufficient agitation or uneven extraction.
-According to the SCA brewing guidelines, visual cues during the 4-minute steep can reveal extraction issues—such as dry pockets of grounds or excessive foam—before they affect the final cup.

 The Pros of Stainless Steel French Press

-The stainless steel French press coffee maker fixes the flaws of the regular press pot.
-The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, keeps coffee hot for 60+ minutes, prevents breaking the glass, and allows extended steeping without rapid heat loss.
+The stainless steel French press coffee maker fixes the flaws of the regular press pot. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Keeps coffee hot for 60+ minutes, prevents breaking the glass, allows extended steeping without rapid heat loss.

 The double wall will insulate the brew and ensure coffee stays hot for longer.
-Typically an insulated metallic press pot maintains the temperature 4 times longer than glass ones.
-According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F) to achieve optimal extraction.
-I never timed it but it seems about right… Moreover, there is no need to preheat the pot before brewing.
+Typically an insulated metallic press pot maintains the temperature 4 times longer than the glass ones.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) I never timed it but it seems about right… Moreover, there is no need to preheat the pot before brewing.
 The glass beakers break with thermal shock when you pour the hot water too fast.
 With metallic pots, you can pour the water as fast as you want.

-All parts of a stainless steel French press coffee maker are dishwasher safe, so you don’t have to worry about cleaning it manually.
-The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, offers consistent extraction with minimal technique sensitivity.
+All parts of a stainless steel French press coffee maker are dishwasher safe, so you don’t have to worry about cleaning it manually. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied)

 The Cons of Stainless Steel French Press

-Stainless steel French presses are heavier than glass ones, hence more difficult to work with.
-The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, delivers rich body but requires consideration of material trade-offs.
-Stainless steel is also more expensive than glass, so expect a budget increase.
+Stainless steel French presses are heavier than glass ones, hence more difficult to work with. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) Stainless steel is also more expensive than glass, so expect a budget increase.

 The stainless steel press pot can be difficult to clean manually, if you don’t want to wait until the next dishwasher load.

 This last objection against the metal French press is a bit subjective, but I have to include it because there are people who complained about it.
-According to materials science research published in Food Chemistry, stainless steel might subtly alter your coffee taste and make it taste metallic.
+According to materials science research, stainless steel might subtly alter your coffee taste and make it taste metallic.
 The taste change is very subtle, and only people with sensitive taste buds can detect it.

 Conclusion